Dosage Form: cream

 Betamethasone Dipropionate Description

-Betamethasone Dipropionate cream, 0.05% (augmented) contains Betamethasone Dipropionate, USP, a synthetic adrenocorticosteroid, for dermatologic use in an emollient base.
+Betamethasone Dipropionate cream, 0.05% (augmented) contains Betamethasone Dipropionate USP, a synthetic adrenocorticosteroid, for topical use in an emollient cream base.
 Betamethasone, an analog of prednisolone, has a high degree of corticosteroid activity and a slight degree of mineralocorticoid activity.
 Betamethasone Dipropionate is the 17,21-dipropionate ester of betamethasone.

-Each gram of Betamethasone Dipropionate cream, 0.05% (augmented) contains: 0.643 mg Betamethasone Dipropionate USP (equivalent to 0.5 mg betamethasone) in an emollient cream base of purified water USP; chlorocresol NF; propylene glycol USP; white petrolatum USP; white wax NF; cyclomethicone NF; sorbitol solution USP; glyceryl oleate/propylene glycol; ceteareth-30; carbomer homopolymer NF; and sodium hydroxide NF.
+Each gram of Betamethasone Dipropionate cream, 0.05% (augmented) contains: 0.643 mg Betamethasone Dipropionate USP (equivalent to 0.5 mg betamethasone) in a white to off-white emollient cream base of carbomer homopolymer, ceteareth-30, chlorocresol, cyclomethicone, glyceryl oleate/propylene glycol, purified water, propylene glycol, sodium hydroxide, sorbitol solution, white petrolatum and white wax.

 Betamethasone Dipropionate - Clinical Pharmacology